Insights

 When people get three removals quotes, there's usually a £200–£400 spread.
 It's tempting to pick the cheapest and assume everyone does the same job.
 They don't.

-Here's what the money actually covers — and when cheap is fine vs. when it's going to cost you.
+Here's what the money actually covers, and when cheap is fine versus when it's going to cost you.

 Where cheap quotes save money